holoviz/lumen/docs/getting_started/installation.md

 1. Open up a terminal (Powershell if you are on Windows).
 2. Run the following command, which will install Lumen with all its dependencies.
 3. When the command finishes, run `lumen --version` in the terminal and check that the version is {{version}}.
     - If this is not the case, you are not running the latest version, which may cause problems.
-TODO: *guidance on what to do if version is incorrect*

 ::::{tab-set}

 :::{tab-item} conda
 :sync: conda

 ``` bash
 conda install -c pyviz -c conda-forge lumen -y
 ```
 :::

 :::{tab-item} pip
 :sync: pip